Bahl-Lab/Bahl-Lab.github.io/_posts/2019-12-17-Open-Post-doc-positions!.md

 3. Lineage specific epitope prediction and universal vaccine design
 4. Phylodynamic modeling of other RNA viruses, including Avian Paramyxovirus, Respiratory Syncytial Virus, and Human Immunodeficiency Virus

-Senior post-doctoral trainees in the Bahl Lab will contribute on-going molecular epidemiology and phylodynamics studies of RNA viruses.
+Multiple post-doctoral trainee positions are available in the Bahl Lab will contribute on-going molecular epidemiology and phylodynamics studies of RNA viruses.
 The senior post-doc trainee will contribute to the organization and management of NIH, CDC and NSF funded projects.
 In addition, the senior post-doc will lead have resources to develop and lead their own project, contribute and develop grants (under guidance of the PI) and have the opportunity to contribute to the training and supervision of PhD students.
 Current projects include investigations of SARS-CoV-2 transmission across biological scales (in collaboration with the multiple public health labs) and molecular epidemiological studies using environmental and clinical surveillance of SARS-CoV-2 (in collaboration with the Lipp and Glenn Labs); Ecology and Evolution of influenza A virus, including studies on avian influenza with pandemic potential, epidemiological modeling of seasonal influenza (in collaboration with NIH-NIAID CEIRR network and CDC), and prediction of antigenic evolution (in collaboration with the Rohani and Drake Labs).
 PhD in evolutionary biology, infectious disease epidemiology, mathematical modelling or a related quantitative discipline.
 1-2 or more years of relevant post-doctoral experience in a research environment.